 Effective Learning Habits for Law Students

-Academic success in law school is about adopting proven learning and study strategies earlier on in the semester.
-The goal of this workshop is to equip participants with the skills and strategies needed to cope with voluminous reading assignments and case-briefing.
-We will discuss best ways to prepare for class, take effective notes, manage time, and get organized.
+Academic success in law school is about adopting proven learning and study strategies early in the semester.
+The goal of this workshop is to equip participants with the skills and strategies needed to cope with voluminous reading assignments.
+We will discuss the best ways to prepare for class, take effective notes, manage time, and get organized.

 Mid-terms are around the corner.
-The goals of mid-term exams are two: you get the opportunity to gauge how well you understand what is going on in class, and you get the chance to practice how to write a good answer.
+The goals of mid-term exams are twofold: you get the opportunity to gauge how well you understand the course content, and you get the chance to practice how to write a good answer.
 This workshop is designed to give you the framework for answering law school exam questions.

 Legal research requires knowledge of a variety of specialized legal resources and is a key tool for success in writing for LRW class or term papers.
 These practice tools can assist you in locating hot topics in your area of interest, finding scholarly research literature on your selected topic, and much more.

-Please join us for a workshop designed to teach you how to use these legal tools to your advantage for your writing assignments or term paper.
+Please join us for a workshop designed to teach you how to use these legal tools for your writing assignments or term papers.
 Learn skills and get tips for selecting and navigating legal databases that will make your legal research effective, comprehensive, and efficient.

 *Note that this workshop will be presented only once.
 Plan to attend.